i18n-site/md/en/i18n.site/conf/foot.md

 ## Web Components

-Do not write `js` in `foot.pug`.
-If interaction is required, please create a custom web component.
+You cannot write `js` in `foot.pug`.
+If interaction is required, please customize a web component.

 You can define a [web component](https://www.freecodecamp.org/news/build-your-first-web-component/) in `md/.i18n/htm/index.js` and then use it in `foot.pug`.

-Creating web components is simple, for example, a custom tag like `<x-img>`.
+Creating web components is simple, for example, a custom `<x-img>` tag.

 ```js
 customElements.define(